tabuna/tabuna/README.md

 -->

-Check my projects :point_down: and if you like them give them a :star: or submit a PR.
+Check my projects :point_down:, and if you like them, give them a :star: or submit a PR.